 For example, if you need to go to the dentist and it costs $350, your extras insurance might pay the first $200 and you'll pay the rest, so you'll have to cover the 'gap' of $150.

 Extras cover also won't help you at tax time, the way having private hospital insurance can, as the Medicare Levy Surcharge is only waived for people with hospital cover.
-The Lifetime Health Cover loading also doesn't apply to extras, so don't sign up for a policy with the hope you'll avoid that.
+Extras insurance also has no impact on the Lifetime Health Cover loading, so don't sign up for an extras policy with the hope you'll avoid that.

 Video: 5 things you need to know about your health insurance premium.